kushaldevv/leetcode-tracker/README.md

 ## 🚀 About The Project

 LeetCode Tracker is a web application designed to help you keep track of your LeetCode problem-solving journey.
 It provides an intuitive interface to log, organize, and analyze your progress as you tackle various coding challenges on LeetCode.
-All problems date is stored in local storage!!
+All problems data is stored in local storage!!

 ## ✨ Features